wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 intended usage.
 This does not cause correctness issues, though, because it is just that the case statement will never be seen during the operation.

+#### Negative ACKs (NACKs)

+The L1 cache may also receive NACK for a CPU-generated request that it has sent to the lower level.
+The NACK indicates that the lower level MSHR is full, and could not accept more events.
+Note that the L1 itself will not send NACK to the CPU, and it will only keep those that are rejected MSHR allocation in the buffer of the cache controller, which will just be reattempted in the next cycle.

+Method `handleNACK()` handles the NACK message.
+The method extracts the original event that is rejected by the lower level by calling `getNACKedEvent()` on the NACK event object.
+The original event will be scheduled for sending on a future cycle by calling `resendEvent()`, which is defined in the base class.
+The method `resendEvent()` computes the send cycle with exponential back off based on the number of re-sends, and then inserts the event into the outgoing queue by calling `forwardByDestination()` with the computed cycle.

 ### Coherence Protocol: MESI Inclusive

 `class MESIInclusive` implements a MESI protocol on non-L1, inclusive caches.
 This class also inherits from